 2. Your team owns the plan it creates

-Our StratOp process is behaviorally sound.
+Our strategic planning process is behaviorally sound.
 At its core, the process is about teamwork and team members respecting each other’s wisdom.
-Breakthroughs come when agency teams work together horizontally, not within silos like design and development.
+Breakthroughs come when teams work together horizontally, not within functional silos.
 As we just mentioned, we ensure that each person’s voice is heard — and respected.
 If this happens correctly, a team develops the attitude that, “This is our plan.
 We created it, not some consultant creating a plan for us.”

 The process is facilitated in a way that leads to:

-- And ultimately, greater levels of success across the agency
+And ultimately, greater levels of success across the business

 3. You benefit from our proven process

-As a digital studio owner, we understand you are busy with a wide variety of issues.
-The last thing you need to worry about is researching a do-it-yourself approach to strategic planning.
+Owners of entrepreneurial companies are busy with a wide variety of issues.
+The last thing they need to worry about is researching a do-it-yourself approach to strategic planning.
 Many of these processes don’t work — they waste everyone’s time and don’t allow a team to unite around a strategic plan.
-Our StratOp process has been developed and refined over several decades and has proven its power and efficacy across all types of industries and organization, from start-ups to large, established companies.
+Our process has been developed and refined over several decades and has proven its power and efficacy across all types of industries and organization, from start-ups to large, established companies.

-4. Our approach is tailored for digital studios
+4. Our approach is tailored for entrepreneurial companies

-Of the few great strategic planning processes, none are tailored to address digital studios and their unique needs like Navigate the Journey has done with the StratOp process.
-As we began to specialize in the digital agency space, we honed and refined what worked, what didn’t work and what we found was necessary for studios to find success.
-We created other exercises to ensure the particularities for success in the digital agency space were woven through the StratOp process.
+Entrepreneurial companies need to utilize a proven process that will work for their size and stage.
+As we began to specialize in the working with entrepreneurial companies, we honed and refined what worked, what didn’t work and what we found was necessary for entrepreneurial businesses to find success.
+We created other exercises to ensure the particularities for success for entrepreneurial companies were woven through our strategic planning process.

 5. We identify the unique issues your team must act on

-Effective owners should always look outside their agency for great advice.
-But there is a limit to what external people can do to ensure continued and greater success at your agency.
+Effective owners should always look outside their company for great advice.
+But there is a limit to what external people can do to ensure continued and greater success at your company.
 We believe the answers that lead to significant breakthroughs and success frequently reside within your team.
 Such insights just need to be drawn out of your team members — after all, no one knows your company better than your team.
-Through the StratOp process, we strive to bring teams to breakthrough levels of thinking.
+Through our strategic planning process, we strive to bring teams to breakthrough levels of thinking.
 This is not a cookie-cutter process.
 What works for one team doesn’t always work for another.
-Continually, though, we see agency teams unlock more potential by going through this process.
+Continually, though, we see company teams unlock more potential by going through this process.

 6. You learn from our objectivity and outsider’s perspective.

-We obviously interacting with owners ahead of time, so we get some insight into the agency, but for the most part we enter the StratOp process with a blank slate.
+We interact with owners ahead of time, so we get some insight into the business and their objectives, but for the most part we enter the strategic planning process with a blank slate.
 We listen to people’s tone and what they say (or do not say).
 We watch body language.
-We also observe how team members react to one another in order to arrive at a more objective assessment of the agency.
+We also observe how team members react to one another in order to arrive at a more objective assessment of the business.

-7. We find the last 10% of the truth
+7. We discover the last 10% of the truth

 8. The leader’s vision is shared with and owned by the team

-Agency founders who come to us usually ask for help when they realize what got them where they are won’t get them where they want to go.
-For us as facilitators, we need to understand what the owner sees in the agency’s future, from ideal size to type of work to other defining characteristics.
-By solidifying the owner’s vision, it is then possible to have team members more effectively create and execute a strategic plan.
+Company founders who come to us usually ask for help when they realize what got them where they are won’t get them where they want to go.
+For us as facilitators, we need to understand what the owner sees in the company’s future, from ideal size to type of work to other defining characteristics.
+By solidifying the owner’s vision, and communicating that vision, it is then possible to have team members more effectively create and execute a strategic plan.

 9. Strategy execution is built into strategy creation